Cataracts and driving

 You can be fined up to £1,000 if you don’t tell DVLA about a medical condition that affects your driving.
 You may be prosecuted if you’re involved in an accident as a result.

-You don’t need to tell DVLA as long as you don’t have a medical condition in the other eye.
+You don’t need to tell DVLA if you have cataracts in one eye, unless you have a medical condition in the other eye.

 After removal of cataracts

-You’ll need to meet the ‘visual standards for driving’ if you’ve had surgery to remove cataracts.
+You must meet the visual standards for driving if you want to drive and you’ve had surgery to remove cataracts.

 Read the vision information leaflet ‘VIS1’ for more information.